 In 1826, Audubon traveled to England with his portfolio of ornithological works to seek support for its publication, and was warmly received by influential members of the scientific community, who helped him make the necessary connections.
 Audubon’s original drawings and watercolors were engraved and published as The Birds of America, principally in London, by Robert Havell, Jr., in an unprecedented “double elephant folio” size.
 Approximately 200 sets were issued in parts of five prints each, from 1827 to 1838, and then often bound as a set of books.
 This exceedingly rare work is now considered the greatest natural history color-plate book ever made in terms of its historical and scientific importance and accuracy, the artistry of the compositions, and the quality and size of the prints.

 John Woodhouse Audubon was the second son of artist and naturalist John James Audubon.
 By 1833 he was accompanying his father on expeditions, drawing and collecting specimens, and went on collecting missions of his own to gather both birds and mammals.
 By the mid 1830s, both Audubon sons were involved in the family’s publishing business.
 John Woodhouse oversaw the production of the octavo version of The Birds of America, including changes in composition in the reduction of 500 plates to the smaller size.
-He also painted half of the illustrations for The Viviparous Quadrupeds of North America and supervised the printing of all the plates for it.
+He also painted about half of the illustrations for The Viviparous Quadrupeds of North America and supervised the printing of all the plates for it.
 After his father’s death, he published a second octavo edition of The Birds of America (1856).
-He also began an American folio size lithograph (so called Bien) edition of Audubon’s birds, but it was aborted by the Civil War, and left incomplete.
+In addition, he began an American folio size lithograph (so called Bien) edition of Audubon’s birds, but it was left incomplete due to the intervening American Civil War.
 John Woodhouse Audubon exhibited portraits and animal paintings in New York throughout the 1840s and 1850s at the Apollo Association, American Art-Union, and National Academy of Design.

 Full publication information: Castor Fiber Americanus, Linn.
 American Beaver.
 2/3 Natural Size.
 Drawn from Nature by J.J.
 Audubon.
 F.R.S.F.L.S.
 Lith.
 Printed & Col’d by J.T.
 Bowen, Philad’a.
 1844.
 No. 10.
 Plate XLVI.